 The discrepancy between the NCM and CBC data was significant.
 In the case of hospital bedrooms, the real world energy consumption, and associated heat gain, within the space was up to six times higher than the NCM data assumed.
 The CBC simulations therefore demonstrated increased risk of overheating, with more than 1,000 hours of predicted overheating per year compared to 0 hours when using the NCM data.
 Inconsistency between the profiles used for lighting energy use and occupancy schedules, and insufficient consideration of the impact of recent changes in Scottish building regulations at design stage (including increased insulation and air tightness standards) were also highlighted as contributing to the performance gap experienced in new buildings.

-The analysis highlighted that many operational issues could have been predicted and rectified during the design stage, had more accurate data been implemented in the modelling process from the start.
-In order to prevent similar issues arising in future NHS developments, IES Consulting and Mabbett & Associates presented a number of recommendations to HFS in their final report, including:
+The analysis highlighted that many operational issues could have been predicted, thus better informing the client and the design at key stages in order for them to be rectified.
+To prevent similar issues arising in future NHS developments, IES Consulting and Mabbett & Associates presented a number of recommendations to HFS in their final report, including:

 “IES and Mabbett & Associates have worked closely with NHS Health Facilities Scotland to develop this report on recent performance gaps and future modelling in two exemplar inpatient and outpatient new build projects.
 This innovative report provides tools that should substantively improve future briefing of NHS Scotland new build projects, and thereby enable better, more sustainable facilities and ultimately improved service outcomes for users.”